 - 2. Drive combine slowly up to header until feeder house posts (A) are directly under the header top brackets (B). - 3.
-Raise feeder house to lift header ensuring posts (A) are properly engaged around the header frame (B). - 4.
-Position header slightly off the ground, stop the engine, and remove key from ignition.
+Raise feeder house to lift header, ensuring posts (A) are properly engaged around the header frame (B). - 4.
+Position header slightly off the ground, stop the engine, and remove the key from the ignition.